-Bridging the gap with historical data
+Find billable coverage with historical data

-With demographic searches on the decline, providers will need a more efficient and reliable way to search for coverage.
+With demographic searches on the decline, providers need a more efficient and reliable way to search for coverage.
 As a data-driven company with a historical repository of claims data, Experian Health is uniquely positioned to help providers search for coverage.

-Combining search best practices, multiple proprietary databases and historical information, Experian Health’s Coverage Discovery locates patients’ billable commercial insurances that were unknown or forgotten, and combs through Medicare and Medicaid coverage.
+Combining search best practices, multiple proprietary databases and historical information, Experian Health’s Coverage Discovery® locates patients’ billable commercial insurances that were unknown or forgotten, and combs through Medicare and Medicaid coverage.
 This flags accounts that may have been destined as a write-off or charity and maximizes reimbursement revenue by identifying primary, secondary and tertiary coverage.
 Not only do fewer accounts go to bad-debt collections, but providers can automate the self-pay scrubbing process.

-Want to learn more?
-Contact us to see how Coverage Discovery can help find previously unidentified coverage and reduce bad debt.
+Find out more about how Coverage Discovery can help find previously unidentified coverage and reduce bad debt.